enzo-project/enzo-e/doc/source/tests/new_test.rst

 ========================

 Create a new subdirectory for the new tests in the input directory.
 Create new ``.in`` file that contains input parameters for testing the new feature.
 This should be a simple problem such as a 2D implosion problem (See enzo-e/input/Hydro/test_implosion.in).
-More details on how to set input parameters see :ref:`parameter_file`.
+More details on how to set input parameters see :ref:`parameter_file<Parameters>` .
 As an example of a parameter file see load-balance-4.in in the enzo-e/input/Balance directory.
 This file will be used later on to set the parameters of the test in the running the test section

 New Directory
 =============